rrjr0306/ArcadeGame/README.md

 have our order chosen for us by the game
 XXX take turns placing our marks in empty spaces
-XXX not be able to place our marks in an occupied space be told when a move causes a player to win, or to draw start the game over without having to reset the browser As a user playing a one player game I want to:
+XXX not be able to place our marks in an occupied space XXX be told when a move causes a player to win, or to draw XXX start the game over without having to reset the browser As a user playing a one player game I want to:

 see the name 'Computer' displayed as my opponent